-Grade 9 ELECTIVES or Grade 10 Requirement
+Grade 9/10 ELECTIVES

-INTRO TO YOGA AND FITNESS
+YOGA AND FITNESS - CP

-This is a an elective course that will integrate the principles of yoga, cardio, and strength training.
+This is a freshman elective course that will integrate the principles of yoga, cardio, and strength training.
 The course is designed to build strength and endurance, improve balance, increase flexibility, improve cardio health and meld movement and breath.
+This course will work on building self confidence, communication skills, and teamwork while working on adventure activities and the low ropes course.
 In this course you will have an opportunity to explore your own personal fitness levels and goals while working towards achieving these goals in and outside of school.